Updated: 2 days ago

 I begin adding more to my circuit with each passing week.
 I realize by the third week home that I was juggling six yellow balls.

 Mind you, I'm not a fantastic juggler.
 I have resisted busy my whole life, long before the slow food movement and In Praise of Slow seemed to have collectively kickstarted our attention to slowing down.
 Busy is kind of silly in my book.
 Why would anyone choose that?

 So, how do I continue connecting with my child, husband, self, friends, and clients while juggling six balls?
 How do I transition from role to role without becoming scattered?

 Even more realistic with myself that question is,

 "How do I react when I notice I am scattered?
 How do I adjust my sails to steady my course?"

 Are you too?

 I do daydream.

 The art of daydreaming is an active and worthy gift.
-Even brief moments of sky staring to feel into the creative space that is longing are beneficial.
-Allowing myself to feel something fully and then re-enter my day is an integrative process important for my wellbeing.
+Even brief moments of sky staring to feel into creative spaces are beneficial.
+Allowing myself to feel something fully and then re-enter my day is an integrative process important for my well-being.

 This lifelong practice doesn't have a name, I've not spoken about it or trained in it.